-Funded as part of the Cultural Olympiad programme, The Great Boxing Booth Revival took its inspiration for the Boxing Booths that travelled fairgrounds from the late 1700s right up until 1970s.
-Places of fixing, fighting and gambling the Booths invited the crowd to ‘take on’ one of their ‘prize fighters’ within the dark interior of the Boxing Tent and ring.
+Funded as part of the Cultural Olympiad programme, The Great Boxing Booth Revival was an Arts&Heritage project that took its inspiration for the Boxing Booths that travelled fairgrounds from the late 1700s right up until 1970s.
+Places of fixing, fighting and gambling, the Booths invited the crowd to ‘take on’ one of their ‘prize fighters’ within the dark interior of the Boxing Tent and ring.

 Developed in partnership with Harry Pearson, Arts&Heritage’s Boxing Booth had a boxing ring, but within it competitive bouts of opera singing, street-dance, martial arts, contemporary dance and shouted plays all featured in the programme.

-The Great Boxing Booth Revival toured to agricultural shows and village fairs during the summer and autumn of 2012 in a customised horse box as well as being staged at the Baltic Centre for Contemporary Art.
+The Great Boxing Booth Revival toured to 16 venues; including thirteen agricultural shows across Cumbria, Northumberland and Durham during the summer of 2012 in a customised horse box.

 Carl Von Weiler

 Carl von Weiler was born in The Netherlands and established a career in London before recently moving to Northumberland.
 His artistic practice initially developed out of sculpture, but now works with a wide range of mediums including sound, video, drawing, and more recently fabric and panel collage pieces.
 Works are exhibited in galleries, museums and public spaces nationally and worldwide.

 Carl has taught as a Senior Lecturer at Sheffield University and the Slade School of Fine Art, London where his specialist areas were public art and the environment.
 Carl was Project Manager of The Great Boxing Booth Revival.